Here is a look at the life of actress Julie Andrews.

 Nominated for three Tony Awards.

-Nominated for eight Primetime Emmy Awards and won two.
+Nominated for nine Primetime Emmy Awards and won two.

 1946 - Performs at London’s Stage Door Canteen in front of Queen Elizabeth, wife of King George VI.